5apps/liquor-cabinet/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Write specs for it.
-This is important so nobody breaks it in a future version unintentionally.
+This is important so nobody breaks it in a future version.
 * Push to your fork and send a pull request.